naseer-rehman/pathfinding-visualizer/README.md

  - Right click to remove a single tile
  - For walls and weights, hold left click to place multiple tiles and hold right click to remove multiple tiles

-Press play and watch the algorithm do its work
+Press play and watch the algorithm do its work.
+Try it out [here](http://naseers-pathfinder.herokuapp.com/) (takes a second to boot up).